All Episodes

 So you want to watch more of them.

-Guys it's like this imagine that you're running away from a bear and a lot of fear there.
+Imagine that you're running away from a bear and a lot of fear there.

-This is like being attacked by that bear, but when you watch a scary movie you're never really in danger.
+This is like being attacked by that bear, but when you watch a scary movie, you're never really in danger.